LinhNguyen-MyLi/LinhNguyen-MyLi/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Linh Nguyen.
-I am interested in the following topics: Finance & Accounting, Microsoft Excel, R, SQL, Python, and Design Thinking (method of Problem Solving) in PowerBi .<br>
+I am interested in the following topics: Finance and Accounting, Microsoft Excel, R, SQL, Python, and Design Thinking (method of Problem Solving) in PowerBi .<br>
 I love making sophisticated things become as simple as it can and easy to understand :four_leaf_clover::four_leaf_clover::four_leaf_clover:
 ## 📫 How to reach me: